berberto/NT_vertex/README.md

 ### Comments/Questions

+1. Where should the daughters cells be added in GRN?

+2. `property_update` for `divide`: when more than 1 is ready, what happens with `np.repeat`?

 1. Added comments to 'FE_transitions' and to 'FE_vtx.transition': where is the interpolation to find concentrations at the new centroids upon cell division done?
 Is it in the `_add_edges` function?

 2. The random seed is chosen at the beginning of the FULL (thermalization + FE sim) dynamics; when the `restart` option is used from an intermediate snapshot, the behaviour is unpredictable.